martincallesen/tdd-kata-java/java/FizzBuzz/README.md

 ... etc up to 100

 ## Requirement 1
-A number is fizz if it is divisible by 3 or if it has a 3 in it
+A number is fizz if it is divisible by 3

 ### Example Printing fizz:
 given 3